 They’re super squash forward with pops of fresh corn for sweetness and texture.

 I especially love these in late summer/fall.
-When I’m not enjoying butternut squash soup, these are regularly on the menu.
+When I’m not enjoying butternut squash sweet potato soup, these are regularly on the menu.

 You don’t have to pre-cook the squash or anything — just shred, combine with the other fritter ingredients and cook.